bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 Although these services are very decent and popular choices, they simply didn't match my *personal use case*:
 + Not enough free time to setup Cloudflare, although Cloudflare is better compared to Tailscale in many areas.
 + A setup with Cloudflare is too complex to explain to the familly how it works.
-+ To avoid setting up my own reverse proxy,  the networking service should offer one.
++ To avoid having to setup my own reverse proxy,  the networking service should offer a reverse proxy.
 + The security should be setup outside Node-RED, because the powers of Node-RED can be abused by hackers to disable its own security.
 For example I don't want to use my own [node-red-contrib-letsencrypt](https://github.com/bartbutenaers/node-red-contrib-letsencrypt) node anymore!
 The network service should offer Letsencrypt certificates.

 Fortunately Tailscale is a service that offers all the security features that I need, which is why I started using it.